Scalable Bayesian inference for time series via divide-and-conquer: Abstract

 \section{Abstract}

-Bayesian computational algorithms tend to scale poorly as data size increases.
-This had led to the development of divide-and-conquer-based approaches for scalable inference.
-These divide the data into subsets, perform inference for each subset in parallel, and then combine these inferences.
-While appealing theoretical properties and practical performance have been demonstrated for independent observations, scalable inference for dependent data remains challenging.
-In this work, we study the problem of Bayesian inference from very long time series.
-The literature in this area focuses mainly on approximate approaches that lack any theoretical guarantees and may provide arbitrarily poor accuracy in practice.
-We propose a simple and scalable divide-and-conquer method, and provide accuracy guarantees.
-Numerical simulations and real data applications demonstrate the effectiveness of our approach.
+Bayesian computation often scales poorly with increasing data size, motivating developments such as divide-and-conquer approaches for scalable inference.
+These methods partition the data into subsets, perform parallel inference on each subset, and aggregate the results into a single posterior.
+Appealing theoretical properties and practical performance have been demonstrated for independent data; however, methods for dependent data remain challenging.
+Existing methods rely on ad hoc approximations with limited theoretical guarantees that lead to potentially poor accuracy in practice.
+Here, we focus on time-series data and propose a simple, scalable divide-and-conquer method for dependent time series, with theoretically rigorous accuracy guarantees.
+Simulation studies and real-data examples are used to empirically verify the effectiveness of our approach.